 About 10 years ago, I said I wanted No Left Overs to be a household name.
 I’m grateful to see this desire daily become a reality.
 The Catering Industry is quite broad and we are evolving every day.
 We are today a full catering outfit, we have a restaurant, we deliver to people’s doorsteps and we offer Outdoor Catering Services.
 Our next dream is to go into manufacturing and we are confident we will get there.

 Advice to Start-Ups

 I cannot overemphasize the need to believe in yourself.
 Put the past behind and look for opportunities to learn.
 Preparation is the eye that sees opportunity.
 As an entrepreneur, you must live ready and prepared because you do not know when or how the opportunity you desire would come, so you must equip yourself continually.
 Never be satisfied with today’s achievements.
 There’s always the next level.

 The Impact of FCMB

 FCMB came into our life at the nick of time.
-No Left Overs applied for the SheVentures zero interest loan and we were fortunate to be selected.
-The mentoring/training that followed was a breadth of fresh air.
+No Left Overs applied for the SheVentures zero-interest loan and we were fortunate to be selected.
+The mentoring/training that followed was a breath of fresh air.
 One of our managers who also happens to be my daughter represented No Left Overs at the training and she was inspired by the passion with which every class was delivered.
 The knowledge acquired is being applied and also passed to other members of our team.
 We are currently remodelling our restaurant with a view to expanding our services and FCMB has provided invaluable support all the way.